oracle-livelabs/database/ai-chatbot-engine/search+llm/search+llm.md

 * Basic knowledge of Oracle Cloud Infrastructure (OCI) concepts and the console
 * Working knowledge of Python and Jupyter Lab
-* A working OCI virtual machine running Oracle Enterprise Linux 8, located in the US Midwest (Chicago) region
+* A working OCI tenancy for the GenerativeAI service calls
-* SSH access to the above VM
 * Completion of all previous labs

 ## Task 1: Vectorize the "question"